Mulaney: Reception

 I look back on making the show really fondly.
 It's my noble failure.
 I tried, and I wanted to do it this way.
 Some people liked itjust not enough.

-Even before Mulaney aired, critics were wary of the direction of the show.
+Before Mulaney aired, critics were wary of the direction of the show.
 After viewing the show's trailer, Eric Dodds with TIME magazine penned an article called, "8 Ways the Trailer for Mulaney Resembles Seinfeld," and said it could "trigger a little déjà vu."
 In regard to its multi-camera format, Canadian magazine Maclean's asked, "why would a cool comic pick such an uncool format?"

 Ultimately, the show was panned by critics, with most reviews drawing unflattering comparisons to Seinfeld.
 On Rotten Tomatoes, the show has an approval rating of 17% based on 42 reviews, with an average rating of 4.27/10.
 The site's critical consensus states, "John Mulaney, we know Jerry Seinfeld.
 Seinfeld was funny.
 Mulaney, you're no Seinfeld."
 On Metacritic, the series has a weighted average score of 38 out of 100, based on 27 critics, indicating "generally unfavorable reviews".

 James Poniewozik with TIME magazine said the show "seems like something a dutiful student might have produced for his final project in his 'Tropes and Themes in the 1990s Sitcom' class."
 Robert Bianco with USA Today called the sitcom a "misfire."
 The show was named the fourth-worst show of 2014 by Entertainment Weekly.

 Mulaney fared poorly commercially as well, with the series premiere only getting 2.3 million viewers, the weakest scores for any of the fall's series premieres.
 The episode from December 21, 2014, became the lowest rated episode, with fewer than 1 million views; the January 18, 2015, episode, airing after the NFC Championship Game, became the highest-rated, with over 3 million viewers.